retest/docs/docs/recheck.cli/setup/setup.md

 $ echo "source <(recheck completion)" >> ~/.bash_profile
 ```

+Please note that this requires Bash version 4+ (macOS currently comes with version 3).

 ## Windows

 Unzip the downloaded archive to e.g. `C:\Program Files\recheck.cli-1.0.0`.
 To include the CLI into your path, you can follow [this tutorial](https://java.com/en/download/help/path.xml).
 On Windows 10, for instance, it works like this: